Leo Tolstoy

 The vice and, most important, the senselessness of the lives of the people of our time is chiefly caused by a constant state of drunkenness to which they bring themselves.
 Sober people would be incapable of doing even a small fraction of what is now being done in our world.

 You say that it is not important whether or not people drink or smoke.
-If it is not important, then what is stopping you from quitting, when you know about the harm that your example does both to yourself and to others?
+If it is not important, then what is stopping you from quitting, when you know full well about the harm that your example is doing both to yourself and to others?